MrNick-code/EEG_with_Arduino/README.md

 The AMP used is an [AD620](https://shopee.com.br/Ad620-MV-3-12V-DC-Módulo-Amplificador-De-Tensão-Microvolt-i.569260546.24929264617), which can be powered by a single +5V source and a common ground point.
 This is an operational AMP, that means, it amplifies the difference between two input signals.
 We connect the MUX+ to the S+ pin and the MUX- to the S-.
 Both Vneg and GND pin is going to be connected to the circuit common ground, Vin is connected to Arduino's +5V and Vout will continue to the filters.
 The AD620 gain is adjusted with an external resistor, and is given by, $G = 49.4 \cdot (1+\dfrac{49.4 k\Omega}{R_{ext}})$.

+### Band-pass Filter (BPF)

+An BPF can be made with an High-pass Filter (HPF) togheter with a Low-pass Filter (LPF).
+An HPF removes frequencies below an certain limit, allowing just the highest frequences to get through.
+For EEG's device, the cutoff frequency is usually between 0.5 and 1Hz, to remove frequences related to moviments (for this first approach, I'm just interested in evaluating the device capacity/accuracy).
+On the other hand, the LPF removes the frequencies above an certain limit.
+For EEG's device, usually the cutoff frequency is arround 30 to 50Hz, to eliminate the high frequency noise, including eletrical grid interferencies (60Hz).
+The cutoff frequency can be calculated by, $f_c = \dfrac{1}{2\pi RC}$.
+The filters are made of an resistor and capacitor (for each filter) direct connected right in between the AMP ouput (Vout) and the Arduino.
+For a 0.5-50Hz range frequency and, for both filters, an 330k$\Omega$ resistor, we finish it with capacitors of 3kF and 22mF to, respectively, the HPF and the LPF.

 ## Building the device